percula/planter_blog/content/posts/apartment-friendly-gardening.md

 ![](/uploads/snappeablog3.jpg)

-Some other plants that can be grown in containers on your porch include squash, hot peppers, arugula, and eggplant
+**Other:** Some other plants that can be grown in containers on your porch include squash, hot peppers, arugula, and eggplant

 ### Indoor Gardening: